MetaMask/logo/README.md

 A browserifyable 3d metamask logo.
 [Live demo](https://metamask.github.io/logo/).

-This repo can both be included as a browserifiable module, and includes a sample app.
+This repo can both be included as a browserifiable module, and includes a demo app.

-The sample app address is `index.html`.
-The sample app javascript is `bundle.js`, which is built from `sample.js` using the `build` task (see the `package.json`).

 ## API